 Smoking in public places is banned and stiff fines will be imposed for smoking in areas such as enclosed public spaces, areas where food is prepared and sold, public transport, non-smoking areas of bars and restaurants, and any places that cater for children.
-Drinking alcohol in the streets of Madrid, and in the Canary and Balearic Islands is illegal.
+Drinking alcohol in the streets of Madrid and the streets of the Canary and Balearic Islands is illegal.

 After the conclusion of successful negotiations, gifts are appropriate.
 Gifts should be of high quality and when receiving a gift, open it in front of the giver.
 Business cards are important and should be bilingual.
-Meetings are best scheduled for mid-morning.
-In business meetings always establish a formal, yet personable, environment before beginning business.
+Meetings are best scheduled for mid-morning, in which establishing a formal yet personable environment is important before beginning.
 Meetings often occur over lunches and dinners and may be characterised by several speakers.
-A hierarchy is generally observed with respect.

 Become our Gran Canaria Travel Expert